-President Trump Thanks Putin For Expelling Diplomats From Russia
+Trump Thanks Putin for Expelling Diplomats From Russia

 “There’s no real reason for them to go back,” Trump added.
 “I greatly appreciate the fact that we’ve been able to cut our payroll of the United States.
 We’re going to save a lot of money.”

 Putin himself called his orders “biting,” and intended to punish the United States for its tougher sanctions against the Kremlin for its meddling in the 2016 elections rather than a creative cost-saving strategy – though it’s probably not even true that it will save the State Department any money.
-The State Department – which had described Putin’s move as a “regrettable and uncalled-for act” – is already hampered by its skeletal staff – and it’s likely a majority of U.S. diplomats kicked out of Russia will likely be career foreign-services officers who’ll be reassigned to different posts.
-The rest are Russian nationals who work at the embassies in support and technical roles, and while it’s not clear their status, they’ll likely at least be eligible for severance.
+The State Department – which had described Putin’s move as a “regrettable and uncalled-for act” – is already hampered by its skeletal staff – and it’s likely that a majority of the U.S. diplomats kicked out of Russia will be career foreign-services officers who’ll be reassigned to different posts.
+The rest are Russian nationals who work at the embassies in support and technical roles, and while their status is not clear, they’ll probably at least be eligible for severance.

 Comments